We have spokespeople with learning disabilities, families and other experts who are ready to speak at events and to the media.

 Ask Gary about: civil rights, politics, benefits, campaigning, health and social care.

-Alicia is co-founder of Learning Disability England and Head of Public Affairs, Dimensions.
+Alicia is co-founder of Learning Disability England and independant housing and support consultant.
 Alicia has worked with people with learning disabilities, families, local and national bodies and government for 25 years to help people with learning disabilities take control of their lives.
 She has written numerous publications and been a national spokesperson on a range of issues.

 Ask Alicia about: housing, supported living and community development.